BenayounP/MyLittleFoodQuiz/README.md

 # MyLittleFoodQuiz
-A tiny quizz about food (with JSON)
+A tiny quiz about food (with JSON)